-29. The general allowance (regulation 25 (3)(d)) may be used both for miscellaneous expenditure not covered by the other allowances and to supplement the specialist equipment allowance and non-medical helper allowance if necessary.
+33. The general allowance may be used both for miscellaneous expenditure not covered by the other allowances and to supplement the specialist equipment allowance and non-medical helper allowance if necessary.
 The cost of a study needs assessment is drawn from the general allowance.
 Additional costs associated with en-suite accommodation are drawn from the general allowance.
 The general allowance cannot be used to accommodate a student's special diet.
 Any additional dietary costs incurred as a result of a disability would be incurred regardless of a student's attendance at college or university.